workshop-opp/OPP-2023-lab-instruction.github.io/content/01_rhacm/001_Multi_Deployment.en.md

 2 - __Deployment on the Dev and Prod cluster simultaneously__
 - Return to your application **<YOUR_USER>-airports-frontend**
 - Edit there
-- Create a new placement rule using a label **common** to the 2 clusters
+- Create a new placement rule using a common label to the 2 clusters
 - Observe and verify that your application is deployed on the 2 clusters

 ## Solution